michaelneri/audio-distance-estimation/README.md

 Code will be updated ASAP.

 ## DATASETS
 We provide our synthetic dataset, STARS23, and QMULTIMIT for speaker distance estimation.
-VoiceHome2 can be downloaded from <a href="https://zenodo.org/records/1252143" target="_blank">Zenodo</a>
+In addition, training, validation, and testing splits are provided.
+VoiceHome-2 can be downloaded from <a href="https://zenodo.org/records/1252143" target="_blank">Zenodo</a>